NZSSRA

 Welcome to the New Zealand Secondary Schools Rowing Association website.
 This site is here to provide schools and school rowers with an easily accessed resource of information about schools rowing in New Zealand.

-Special General Meeting called Requisitioned by Member Schools
+Special General Meeting Requisitioned by Member Schools

 The business of the SGM is "Any student who is a Year 14 will not be permitted to participate at the Maadi Cup from 2025.
 Exceptions can be made on a case-by-case basis following approval of an Independent panel.
 This panel will be made up of Principal representatives, who will assess the legitimacy of the student by taking into account factors such as academic need".